 *

-Much of the information below was compiled from a post in a 2009 Wild Goose Camp for Boys Wikimapia thread by an unknown contributor using the name “harmonygirl”.
-We are grateful for the many details she provided concerning the camp’s history and layout.
+Much of the information below of the function and name origins of the buildings was compiled from a post in a 2009 Wild Goose Camp for Boys Wikimapia thread by an unknown contributor using the name “harmonygirl” to whom we are grateful for the many details she provided.
+In 2024, Bill & Lorna’s daughter Deb (Trauth) Heidt graciously shared a number of photos of the buildings & grounds where she spent many summers since the camp opened in 1956 and are included with the descriptions below.

-When the Trauths purchased the compound in 1955 there were 6 original buildings still standing from its Wild Goose Club days.
-They included the Castle Harmony Main Lodge, Sleepy Hollow Guest Lodge, the Boat House, a wood shed, a horse barn and a carriage house.
+When the Trauths purchased the compound in 1955, there were 6 buildings still standing from its Wild Goose Club days including the Castle Harmony Main Lodge, Sleepy Hollow Guest Lodge, Horse Barn, Carriage House, Boat House and a Wood Shed as they had been previously designated.

-The Horse Barn became the “Innisfail” Recreation Hall with pool tables, shuffleboard and ping pong downstairs and a weight room and movie theater upstairs.
+The Horse Barn was converted into an indoor recreation area and renamed by Commodore Trauth as “Innisfail” with pool tables, shuffleboard and ping pong downstairs and a weight room and movie theater upstairs.

 *